arkku/mouseps2serial/README.md

 the other one remains configurable via DIP switches.
 This allows installing one or two jumpers instead of 4 switches, for example.

+The DTR line is used to view the state of the serial port.
+With serial serial mice, the line is used to supply power to the mouse, and hence the mouse works only when the line is supplying the voltage.
+However, if you use a logic level serial port with this converter, the state may be inverted.
+Hence the setting `SERIAL_STATE_INVERTED`, which defaults to `1` (for on).
+You may configure it at compile time:

+    make clean
+    make SERIAL_STATE_INVERTED=0

 ## Installation

 Build with `make` (requires `avr-gcc`):